thu-pacman/chitu/README.md

 [Coming soon!]
 Provide FP8 to FP16 operators to support more GPUs.

 [2025/03/21] Better support for QwQ-32B.
-Added accuracy comparison results using QwQ-32B BF16/FP8/INT8/INT4.
-QwQ-32B FP8 model is available on [Huggingface](https://huggingface.co/qingcheng-ai/QWQ-32B-FP8).
+QwQ-32B FP8 model will be available on [Huggingface](https://huggingface.co/qingcheng-ai/QWQ-32B-FP8).

 [2025/03/14] Initial release of Chitu, supports DeepSeek-R1 671B, and provides efficient operators with online FP8 to BF16 conversion.